Classical route to ergodicity and scarring in collective quantum systems: Ergodicity and thermalization

 where $\hat{\mathcal{O}}_{\alpha\beta}=\langle E_{\alpha} | \hat{\mathcal{O}} | E_{\beta} \rangle$.
 For non-degenerate energy levels, it can be seen from the above equation that, the second term vanishes after a sufficiently long time and only the first term contributes, indicating the emergence of a steady state.
 In the case of a complex many-body system, ETH demands that the diagonal elements of the observable $\mathcal{O}$ acquire an equilibrium value $\bar{\mathcal{O}}$ which smoothly varies with the energy density $E$ and is independent of the basis vectors i.e. $\mathcal{O}_{\alpha\alpha} = \bar{\mathcal{O}}(E)$.
 It can be argued that, if the Hamiltonian resembles a random matrix with random eigenvectors, the average value of the observables acquires a constant value $\bar{\mathcal{O}}$, which corresponds to the microcanonical description.
 A more general ansatz was proposed by Srednicki \cite{Srednicki1999} which is stated as follows,

 where $\bar{E}=(E_{\alpha}+E_{\beta})/2$, $\omega=E_{\alpha}-E_{\beta}$, $S(\bar{E})$ is the thermodynamic entropy at energy $\bar{E}$, and $f(\bar{E},\omega)$ is a smooth function of its arguments.
 The random variables $\xi_{\alpha\beta}$ come from a Gaussian distribution with zero mean and unit variance.
 From the ensemble equivalence, the expectation value $\bar{\mathcal{O}}(\bar{E})$ corresponds to the microcanonical average at energy $\bar{E}$.
 Such correspondence of the expectation value of the observable for a generic eigenstate within a sufficiently small energy window around $\bar{E}$ to its microcanonical average at that energy is related to the issue of `typicality', which is extensively discussed in Ref.\cite{Goldstein2006,Short2006,Reimann2007,Reimann2008}.
 Even in the presence of additional conserved quantities, thermalization in a many-body system can still be achieved for which the steady value of the observables correspond to that of a `generalized Gibbs ensemble' (GGE) \cite{Rigol-GGE,Rigol-GGE2,Caux-GGE,GGE_experiment_Langen2015}.
 Recently, the ETH has also been generalized for non-commuting conserved charges \cite{Non_Abelian_ETH}.
-Although the validity of ETH has been tested for many interacting quantum systems \cite{Polkovnikov-review,Santos-review,Rigol2009,Kollath2010,Sorg2014,Ikeda2014,Gogolin2014,Haque2014,Haque2015,Neuenhahn2012,Fratus2016,Santos_Dicke2022}, a rigorous proof is still lacking.
+Moreover, ongoing studies have unveiled structure beyond ETH, encompassing the statistical correlations between the matrix elements of the observables as well as the energy eigenstates \cite{Chalker_ETH,Kurchan_ETH_OTOC,Prosen_general_ETH, Chalker_stat_properties}.
+Although the validity of ETH has been tested for many interacting quantum systems \cite{Polkovnikov-review,Santos-review,Rigol2009,Kollath2010,Sorg2014,Ikeda2014,Gogolin2014, Haque2014,Haque2015,Neuenhahn2012,Fratus2016,HamazakiETH2022, Santos_Dicke2022,two_mode_Dicke}, a rigorous proof is still lacking.
 In fact, whether or not ETH is a necessary condition for thermalization is still a debatable issue \cite{Gemmer2015,Cramer2015,Mori2017,ETH_review_Deutsch2018}.